Appendix K: Student Travel Policy for University-Organized or Sponsored Events

 - Travel by Privately Owned Vehicles

 The use of personal vehicles by students for travel to events covered by this policy is strongly discouraged.

-- When requesting authorization for travel that involves the use of personally owned vehicles, the requestor, in addition to submitting the information described in part D.2 above, shall also submit a copy of a current liability insurance certificate for any vehicle to be used for the proposed travel.
+- When requesting authorization for travel that involves the use of personally owned vehicles, the requestor, in addition to submitting the information described in Part D.2., shall also submit a copy of a current liability insurance certificate for any vehicle to be used for the proposed travel.